-Spreading below ground, honey fungus forms a network of bootlace-like threads called rhizomorphs, which attack the roots of susceptible plants – usually trees and shrubs.
+Honey fungus forms an underground network of bootlace-like threads called rhizomorphs, which attack the roots of susceptible plants – usually trees and shrubs.

-A number of Armillaria species are native to the UK, but it’s Armillaria mellea and Armillaria gallica that are usually encountered.
-The plant genera most commonly affected by honey fungus include acer, beech, birch, holly, apple, hydrangea, viburnum, magnolia, pear, rhododendron, rose and lilac.
+A number of honey fungus (Armillaria) species are native to the UK, but it's Armillaria mellea and Armillaria gallica that are usually encountered.
+The plants most commonly affected by honey fungus include acer, beech, birch, holly, apple, hydrangea, viburnum, magnolia, pear, rhododendron, rose and lilac.
 Annuals, biennials and perennials are generally unaffected.

 The first signs honey fungus might be present in your soil are a sparse crown, branch dieback, smaller than usual leaves, cracking and bleeding bark (particularly near soil level) and sometimes clumps of honey-coloured mushrooms.
 If you suspect honey fungus is present, have a look at the collar of the plant where the roots and stem meet, and look for signs of decay and white fungal material beneath the bark.
 Digging in the soil around affected plants will often reveal the dark, bootlace threads.